 Bounce Back From Your Total Shoulder Replacement Better Than Ever

 A total shoulder replacement is often a good thing, as it means you’re taking steps toward a life without pain.
-In an ideal situation, total shoulder replacement surgery and recovery should take about 6-9 months.
+In an ideal situation, shoulder replacement surgery and recovery takes about 6-9 months.